AnthonyLloyd/CsCheck/Comparison.md

 ## Arbitrary

 Arb is basically the generator and the shrinker.
 You only have this when the shrinker is not integrated (automatic).
-So FsCheck has Arb but Hedgehog doesn't.
+So [FsCheck](https://github.com/fscheck/FsCheck) has Arb but [Hedgehog](https://github.com/hedgehogqa) doesn't.
 No downside to not have it apart from you need an algorithm to automatically shrink.

 The problem with Arb and shrinkers in general is that they don't compose.
 Composing types and Gens is easy.
 But you have to manually write the code to shrink a composed type.
-People don't write this code and that is why FsCheck is not good at shrinking composed types.
+People don't write this code and that is why [FsCheck](https://github.com/fscheck/FsCheck) is not good at shrinking composed types.

 ## Shrinking

 Now the shrinking algorithm.
-Hedgehog creates not just a value but a tree of values (lazy) and you can compose trees.
+[Hedgehog](https://github.com/hedgehogqa) creates not just a value but a tree of values (lazy) and you can compose trees.
 CsCheck creates a value and Size tuple.
 The Size is a comparison proxy for the value (it's an int64 tree).
 This also composes.

-Shrinking for Hedgehog is simply exploring the tree and testing each one.
+Shrinking for [Hedgehog](https://github.com/hedgehogqa) is simply exploring the tree and testing each one.
 Shrinking for CsCheck is a process of generating a new value, checking its size is less than the current failing case and if so testing.
 You can think of it more as a Monte-Carlo shrinker than a path explorer shrinker.

 There must be many pros and cons between them but there are a few reasons the Monte-Carlo approach is better.

 Firstly in the composed tree way you explore along axes to shrink and don't cover the whole space.
 Obviously you can't cover a very large space completely but even in a small space this axis exploration can miss some obvious shrinking.
 If you look at the Hedgehog [Version example](https://github.com/hedgehogqa/fsharp-hedgehog/blob/master/doc/tutorial.md#-integrated-shrinking-is-an-important-quality-of-hedgehog) it can't shrink if failures only happened when two or three numbers are equal.
-CsCheck is the only random testing library that can shrink for this.
+CsCheck is the only random testing library that can shrink for cases like this.

 ```fsharp
 let version =